About Experience Projects Education Interests Contact

 UiT The Arctic University of Norway · Tromsø

-Bioinstrumentation, biomechanics & motion analysis in a research-driven setting.
+Bioinstrumentation, biomechanics and motion analysis in a research-intensive setting.

 Sept 2017 — Sept 2020